 Elizabeth always thought you had to pick: brainy or sexy.
 Can a person be both?

 - When a classical pianist’s now-or-never opportunity is threatened by a hereditary disease that’s making her fingers cramp and curl, her quest for a cure leads her back to the birth family she’s never been able to forgive – and the country-and-western sister she’s never known.

-Susannah has spent her life struggling with – and avoiding – what it means to be a daughter.
-How can a person know if she’s good enough to be truly "chosen"?
+How can Susannah know if she’s good enough to be truly "chosen"?

 - Three Aspects of Your Book’s “Aboutness”: Goal, Question, and Premise

 - Maps, Webs, and Grids for the Visual-Spatial Writer…and for all of us

 - Un-dead Darlings

 - A Protagonist We Can Root For: Likable, relatable, neither or both?